hypo69/hypo/docs/gemini/en/consultant/src/webdriver/chrome/_examples/driver.md

-from src.webdriver import Driver, Chrome from selenium.webdriver.common.by import By from src.utils.jjson import j_loads, j_loads_ns # Import for JSON handling
+from src.webdriver import Driver, Chrome from selenium.webdriver.common.by import By from src.utils.jjson import j_loads, j_loads_ns  # Import j_loads and j_loads_ns
-from src.logger import logger # Import for logging
+from src.logger import logger  # Import logger for error handling

 def main():
     """ Main function to demonstrate usage examples for Driver and Chrome """